jackpts/py/README.md

 **My Python scripts repo**

 1. check-ad-classes
-- Intended to check where redundant classes found in native Ad templates and styles and reveal them out.
+- Intended to check if the redundant classes found in native Ad templates and styles and reveal them out.